Chanderi: Mughals

+Bundelas and Scindias

 The Bundela Rajputs captured the city in 1586, and it was held by Ram Sab, a son of Raja Madhukar of Orchha.
 In 1646 Devi Singh Bundela was made ruler of the city, and Chanderi remained in the hands of his family until it was annexed in 1811 by Jean Baptiste Filose for the Maratha ruler Daulat Rao Sindhia of Gwalior.
 The city was transferred to the British in 1844.

 The British lost control of the city during the Revolt of 1857, and the city was recaptured by Hugh Rose on 14 March 1858.
 Richard Harte Keatinge led the assault, for which he was awarded the Victoria Cross.
 The city was transferred back to the Sindhias of Gwalior in 1861, and became part of Isagarh District of Gwalior state.

-Chanderi fought for independence of India under the leadership of Bundelkhand Kesri Dewan Shatrughan Singh and his Rani Rajendra Kumari.
+Republic of India

-After India's independence in 1947, Gwalior became part of the new state of Madhya Bharat, which was merged into Madhya Pradesh on 1 November 1956.
+After India's independence in 1947, Gwalior became the capital of the new state of Madhya Bharat, which was merged into Madhya Pradesh on 1 November 1956.